esraa3/pharmaceutical-vending-machine/README.md

 # pharmaceutical-vending-machine
-a raspberry pi project for a pharmaceutical vending machine
+making a pharmaceutical-vending-machine using raspberry pi and python